Professional Liability Insurance Cost Analysis

 - Aggregate limit: This is the maximum amount the insurer will pay in claims for the lifetime of the policy (usually one year).

-The policies that offer the most coverage cost the most, and those that offer the least coverage are much less expensive.
+The policies that offer the most coverage cost the most, and those that offer the least coverage are less expensive.

 Here's a breakdown of the popularity of various Professional Liability limits: